Digital surgeons and the future of the operating room08 Jun 2018

 Björn von Siemens did not have to think twice about opening his company in the German capital: “There are three reasons,” he says.
 “The proximity to top hospitals, the availability of specialists, and the location of Berlin, which allows us to attract these people to us.”

 Four years ago, the man with the distinguished name took over the med-tech company S-CAPE GmbH together with his business partner, relocated to Berlin, and unified operations under the brand name caresyntax.
 The company originated in Reichenbach, Saxony, where engineer Uwe Seidel had founded the company in 1990.
 To date, caresyntax has digitized more than 6000 hospital operating theaters around the world, and there are currently 99 employees working for the company.
-The medical technologists are aiming for up to 18 million euros in sales this year.

 Ten million interventions with technology from Berlin